GuilleVe09/GuilleVe09/README.md

 ![Masterhead](https://github.com/GuilleVe09/GuilleVe09/blob/main/Enjoy%20the%20process!!.png)

-## Hi there, I'm Guillermo Veintimilla a Computer Science Engineer with a passion about technology, football, anime and Music.
+## Hi there, I'm Guillermo Veintimilla :smiley:
+### I'm a Computer Science Engineer with a passion about technology, football, anime and Music.
-## Currently I'm learning about mobile development using the Flutter Framework.
+### Currently I'm learning about mobile development using the Flutter Framework.
 <!--
 **GuilleVe09/GuilleVe09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.